-Our materiality-based and disciplined ESG approach is applied throughout the investment life-cycle and aims to ensure we consider the key factors for a sector and country, allowing us to concentrate on what we believe is most critical.
-We expect to have variations in our investment approach and integration of ESG depending on type of investments (e.g., industry sector, geography, equity / credit, ownership structure / influence).
-ESG considerations for our equity investments are integrated into our investment process, from origination to exit, with the goal of enhancing positioning and long-term value and delivering results, while GIP’s ESG integration for credit products primarily focuses on negative screening during sourcing opportunities, evaluation of material ESG factors during due diligence, and ongoing monitoring after investment.
+GIP seeks to thoughtfully integrate and manage our materiality-based and disciplined ESG approach throughout the investment life-cycle and aims to ensure we consider the key factors for a particular sector and country allowing us to concentrate on what we believe is most critical.
+We will have variations in our investment approach and integration of ESG depending on type of investments (e.g., industry sector, geography, equity / credit, ownership structure / influence).
+ESG considerations for our equity investments are integrated into our investment process, from origination to exit, with the goal of enhancing positioning and long-term value and delivering results, while GIP’s ESG integration for credit products primarily focuses on negative screening during sourcing opportunities, evaluation of material ESG factors during due diligence, and where possible, ongoing monitoring after investment.

 - Screening investment opportunities based on GIP’s Exclusions List (negative screening) and based on GIP’s desired ESG investment attributes (positive screening);